rabble/trademe-tracker/trademe-tracker-spec.md

    - Connection pooling
    - Caching for frequent queries

-2. **Scraping Optimization**
+2. **API Optimization**
    - Parallel processing where appropriate
-   - Rate limiting to avoid TradeMe blocks
+   - Rate limiting to comply with TradeMe API limits
    - Incremental updates when possible
    - Prioritization of critical data